mattshade/impulse/wp-content/plugins/advanced-ads/readme.txt

 === Advanced Ads ===
 Contributors: webzunft
 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5RRRCEBGN3UT2
-Tags: ads, ad, ad inserter, ad injection, ad manager, ads manager, ad widget, adrotate, adsense, advertise, advertisements, advertising, adverts, advert, amazon, banner, banners, buysellads, chitika, clickbank, dfp, doubleclick, geotarget, geolocation, geo location, google dfp, monetization, widget
+Tags: ads, ad manager, ad widget, ad rotation, adsense, advertise, advertisements, advertising, adverts, advert, amazon, banner, banners, buysellads, chitika, clickbank, dfp, doubleclick, geotarget, geolocation, geo location, google dfp, monetization, widget
 Requires at least: 4.6
-Tested up to: 4.8.1
+Tested up to: 4.9
 Requires PHP: 5.2
-Stable tag: 1.8.7
+Stable tag: 1.8.24
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage and optimize your ads and ads performance with support for AdSense, ad injection, ad widget, and ad rotation.
+Manage and optimize your ads and increase your revenue.
+Support for all ad codes, AdSense, ad injection, ad widget, and ad rotation.

 == Description ==

+Are you looking for an ad manager plugin?
+These are the top arguments to use Advanced Ads:

+* most features to test and optimize ads
+* unlimited ad units
+* works with all ad types and networks (e.g. AdSense or Amazon)
+* the only solution with *Ad Health* integration and AdSense violation checks
+* [best rated](https://wordpress.org/support/plugin/advanced-ads/reviews/?filter=5) and free email support

-Advanced Ads is a simple ad manager made by a publisher for publishers.
-Based on my experience delivering millions of ads per month I built this advertising plugin as a powerful, but light weight solution to not only manage and insert banners in WordPress, but to test and optimize them as well.
+I built Advanced Ads based on my experience delivering millions of ads per month.

 [Full Feature List](https://wpadvancedads.com/features/).

 = create and manage ads =

-* create a banner is as easy as creating a post
-* group ads to create ad rotations
+* create and display **unlimited** ad units
-* create drafts of advertisements only visible to logged in users
+* rotate ads
-* set a date for when to publish the ad
+* schedule ads and set expiry date
+* target ads by content and user groups
+* inject ads into posts and pages automatically without coding
-* sell ads on your website with the [Selling Ads add-on](https://wpadvancedads.com/add-ons/selling-ads/)
+* sell ads on your website automatically with the [Selling Ads add-on](https://wpadvancedads.com/add-ons/selling-ads/)
-* import / export ads and settings
-* wizard to quickly create and place simple ads

 = ad types =

 choose between different ad types that enable you to:

-* insert code for ad and affiliate networks (e.g., AdSense, Chitika, Amazon, BuySellAds, DoubleClick)
+* insert code for any ad and affiliate networks (e.g., AdSense, Chitika, Amazon, BuySellAds, DoubleClick, media.net, … )
-* dedicated support for all types of Google AdSense banners
+* dedicated support for all types of Google AdSense banners, including Responsive, InFeed and InArticle ads
 * display images and image banners
+* create content-rich ads with the WordPress TinyMCE editor
-* use shortcodes within ads (to also deliver advertisements from other ad plugins like AdRotate or Simple Ads Manager)
+* use shortcodes within ads (to also deliver advertisements from other ad plugins like AdRotate or the AdSense Plugin WP QUADS)
-* create content rich ads with the tinymc editor
-* use flash file advertisements including a fallback – included in [Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
-* ad group to allow ads from the same group to share conditions and settings

 = display ads =

-* auto inject banner (see _ad injection_ below)
-* display advertising in template files (with functions)
+* use functions to display ads in template files
-* display advertising in post content (with shortcodes)
+* use shortcodes to place them manually in post content
-* ad widget for sidebars and widget areas
+* show ads in sidebars and widget areas
-* display ad groups based on customizable ad weight
-* use placements in your theme to insert ads and ad groups in template files without coding
-* disable all ads on individual single pages
+* disable all ads on specific pages
-* set start time and expiry date for advertising
-* display multiple ads from a banner group (ad blocks)
+* display multiple ads (ad blocks)
-* define the order of ads from an ad group and allow default ads
-* display a label, e.g. “Advertisements” above each ad
+* display a customizable label, e.g., “Advertisements” above each ad
-* compatible with site builders: SiteOrigin

 = display conditions =

 show ads based on conditions like

-* individual posts, pages and other post type
+* individual posts, pages, and other post types
-* post type
-* post age
-* posts by category, tags, taxonomies
+* posts by category, tags, taxonomies, author, and age
-* author
 * archive pages by category, tags, taxonomies
 * special page types like 404, attachment and front page
-* hide ads on secondary queries (e.g. posts in sidebars)
+* hide ads on secondary queries (e.g., posts in sidebars)
 * display or hide banners within the post feed

-global conditions:

-* disable all ads in the frontend (e.g. when your ad network breaks down)
-* disable all ads on 404 pages (e.g. recommended for AdSense)
-* disable all ads on non-singular pages
-* disable all ads in secondary queries
-* disable all ads in the feed
+* hide all ads from specific page types, e.g., 404 pages, feed
 * hide ads from bots and web crawlers

 = visitor conditions =